GongT/baobao/@idlebox/node/docs/node.api.md

     (...pathSegments: string[]): string;
 }

+// Warning: (ae-missing-release-tag) "respawnInScope" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function respawnInScope(mainFunc: Function): unknown | never;

 // Warning: (ae-missing-release-tag) "runMain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public (undocumented)
+// @public
 export function runMain(main: AsyncMainFunction): void;

 // Warning: (ae-missing-release-tag) "setErrorLogRoot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)